Why ‘cheap’ cars aren’t cheap anymore — here’s the harsh reality behind the prices

 The idea of a cheap, reliable, and long-lasting new car is appealing, but the reality of today’s auto industry makes it nearly impossible.
 Tariffs, global supply chain challenges, billion-dollar EV investments, and ever-increasing technology requirements all push prices higher.

 On top of that, consumer demand leans toward larger, more luxurious vehicles, and automakers naturally follow the profits.
-In a market where buyers continue to pay more for bigger cars with more features, there is little incentive for manufacturers to build genuinely affordable models.
+In a market where buyers continue to pay more for bigger, more feature-rich cars, there is little incentive for manufacturers to build genuinely affordable models.
 Until either consumer demand shifts dramatically or disruptive competition forces a change, Americans waiting for a budget-friendly new car will likely be left searching the used market instead.